 Local musical instrument duduk

 If you’ve explored Armenia’s musical past you probably know that Duduk is one of our national instruments.
+Armenian duduk history is as old as the nation itself.
 And, I actually believe that even if you don’t know how to play the instrument after listening to the sound of it you will still want to buy it.
 You can get a huge selection of our local Duduk at Vernissage and just get this as a gift for yourself.
 You might even learn a couple of notes to play and impress your friends with your skills when you go back home.

 Handmade chess or backgammon